exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

     confd_client st_volume_move_node vname: data_vol src_nodes: '[12]' dst_nodes: '[22]'

     confd_client st_volume_move_node vname: arc_vol src_nodes: '[12]' dst_nodes: '[22]'
+    ```

-    … wait until all segments have moved…
+    … wait until all segments have moved and move redundant segments (optional)
+    ```
     confd_client st_volume_move_node vname: data_vol src_nodes: '[24]' dst_nodes: '[34]'

     confd_client st_volume_move_node vname: arc_vol src_nodes: '[24]' dst_nodes: '[34]'
     ```

     **NOTE**: it is not strictly necessary to also move the redundant segments.
 It is included here so that the nodes in DC1 have the same configuration as in DC2.
+As long as the redundancy exists on a node on the passive side, then the cluster is in a proper state.

 2. Monitor the progress of the synchronization using the Storage logs (Progress will be updated every 5 minutes):
     ```